puli/docs.puli.io/package-guidelines.rst

 Composer Configuration
 ----------------------

-Add the Puli library to your composer.json file:
+Add the Puli Repository component to your composer.json file:

 .. code-block:: json

     {
         "require": {
-            "puli/puli": "~1.0@dev"
+            "puli/repository": "~1.0@dev"
         }
     }

-This is necessary to access the Puli API in your PHP code.
-If you don't need the Puli API, you can skip this dependency.
+This is necessary to access the Repository API in your PHP code.
+If you don't need the Repository API, you can skip this dependency.

 Next, add Puli's `Composer plugin`_ as suggestion: